Keyword redirects are controlled by rules, which you can customize to set up keyword redirects on your site.

 A redirect rule defines which keywords trigger a redirection to another page.
 For example, you can specify that when customers enter the query, Betsey Johnson, they are taken directly to your company's Betsey Johnson category page instead of a search results page that includes Betsey Johnson items.

-Alternately, an exclusion rule does not apply a redirect.
+Alternatively, an exclusion rule does not apply a redirect.
 Exclusion rules help you refine your redirect rules by letting you specify searches that don't redirect your customers to a new page.
 For example, you can specify that when customers enter the query, Betsey Johnson wallet, they are shown a list of search results pertaining to the query rather than taken to the Betsey Johnson category page.

 What are redirect and exclusion rules called in the Bloomreach Dashboard?